bastion-rs/blog/_posts/2020-01-30-new-age-of-bastion.md

 };
 ```

-3- You can mark your blocking code and execute that code inside blocking adaptive thread pool of Bastion.
+**3-** You can now mark your blocking code and execute it inside Bastion's blocking adaptive thread pool.
 ```rust
 let task = blocking! {
 	thread::sleep(time::Duration::from_millis(3000));
 };
 ```

-4- What other frameworks and implementation calls `block_on` we call it `run`.
-Because that's how other ecosystems call it.
-We believe general conventions should be over the specific conventions.
-If you want to run a process and wait for it's completion. (e.g. the blocking task written above) use:
+**4-** If you want to run a process and wait for it's completion, you can call `run!`. `run` is equivalent to what other Rust frameworks call `block_on`.
+We decided to call it run because that's the name implementations in other languages use.
+We think sticking to cross languages conventions will avoid confusion among users, regardless of their favorite language.

+With the blocking task written above, we can use:
 ```rust
 run!(task);
 ```
-And that's all now everything will be run.
+And that's it!
 This is equivalent of [zio running effects](https://zio.dev/docs/overview/overview_running_effects) in Rust environment.
 Now we have it!

 -------

-**Executor, our huge steampunk engine**
+**The Executor, our huge steampunk engine**

-That the piece that we are running everything on top.
+This is the core, the piece everything is running on top of.

 It is way more diverged and different from any runtime out there.
-Working with different techniques that we will explore in the upcoming posts.

-But what has changed?
-Let's explore!
+The approach we took is very different from the other frameworks in the ecosystem.

+What are the differences ?
+Let's have a look!

-0- Under the contention we skip work-stealing.
-We directly force queue consumer to consume message from the run queue and continue working without work-stealing for a small fraction of time.
-Think like this is a congestion unblocking mechanism.
+**0-** When under contention we skip work-stealing.
+We directly force queue consumers to handle messages coming from the run queue and continue working without work-stealing for a small fraction of time.
+Think of it like a congestion unblocking mechanism.
+It works pretty well so far!
 Works pretty well.

-1- Bastion executor relies mostly on interconnect messages and tries to do single clock advancement without OS migration of threads.
-We are pinning our threads so we need to know how many vCPU is going on and maintain thread pinning on the fly.
-In this release, we have improved pinning API a lot.
+**1-** Bastion executor relies mostly on interconnect messages and tries to do single clock advancement without OS migration of threads.
+We are pinning our threads which means we need to be aware of how many vCPU Bastion is running on, and we maintain thread pinning on the fly.
+A lot of efforts were put into our pinning API in this release.

-2- We have a blocking pool based on the paper [A Novel Predictive and Self–Adaptive Dynamic Thread Pool Management](https://ieeexplore.ieee.org/document/5951889) and you can see this implementation documentation [here](https://docs.rs/bastion-executor/0.3.4/bastion_executor/blocking/index.html).
+**2-** We have a blocking pool based on the paper [A Novel Predictive and Self–Adaptive Dynamic Thread Pool Management](https://ieeexplore.ieee.org/document/5951889) and you can see this implementation documentation [here](https://docs.rs/bastion-executor/0.3.4/bastion_executor/blocking/index.html).
 That's our blocking congestion prevention mechanism and it enables high throughput for the blocking operation under various cases ranging from long running, spike oriented, bursting, decaying task timing behaviors.
-Moreover, this thread pool is also [configurable with environment variable](https://github.com/bastion-rs/bastion/pull/141/files#diff-d7ca8f060f95b61604b5bd4036546196R334-R349) for constrained environments.
+Moreover, this thread pool is also [configurable with an environment variable](https://github.com/bastion-rs/bastion/pull/141/files#diff-d7ca8f060f95b61604b5bd4036546196R334-R349) for constrained environments.

-3- Improved performance by having less syscalls to kernel for yielding the time back to OS.
-Now we are passively looking for opportunity to execute, and yield back once as soon as possible.
+**3-** We improved the performance by making less syscalls when yielding.
+We are now passively looking for an opportunity to run tasks, and yield only once, as soon as possible.

-4- Added convenience methods for blocking pool with [spawn_blocking](https://docs.rs/bastion-executor/0.3.4/bastion_executor/blocking/fn.spawn_blocking.html) in addition to existing [spawn](https://docs.rs/bastion-executor/0.3.4/bastion_executor/pool/fn.spawn.html), [run](https://docs.rs/bastion-executor/0.3.4/bastion_executor/run/fn.run.html).
-You don't need to surface API to try out Bastion's Executor.
-You can only add `bastion-executor` to your `Cargo.toml` and you are good to go!
+**4-** Added convenience methods for blocking pool with [spawn_blocking](https://docs.rs/bastion-executor/0.3.4/bastion_executor/blocking/fn.spawn_blocking.html) in addition to existing [spawn](https://docs.rs/bastion-executor/0.3.4/bastion_executor/pool/fn.spawn.html), [run](https://docs.rs/bastion-executor/0.3.4/bastion_executor/run/fn.run.html).
+If you don't want any supervision and restart mechanisms, and are just looking for a quick dive into bastion, add `bastion-executor` to your `Cargo.toml` file and you can start spawning sync and async tasks in no time !

 ------